marckranat/WPRBLWatcher/readme.txt

 The plugin checks against 26+ reliable RBLs from rblmon.com's monitored list, excluding RBLs known for false positives like UCEPROTECT.

+= How do I enable debug logging? =

+To enable detailed debug logging for troubleshooting RBL lookups, add this line to your `wp-config.php` file:

+`define('WPRBL_DEBUG', true);`

+Debug logs will be written to `wp-content/wprbl-debug.log` and include:
+* DNS lookup queries
+* DNS response details
+* Validation steps
+* Final listing status

+This is useful for diagnosing issues with specific RBLs or IP addresses.
+Remember to disable debug logging in production by removing or setting the constant to `false`.

 == Screenshots ==

 1. Dashboard showing IP addresses and status